dsrichard97/project3_DynamicHotelPricing/README.md

 ## Key Findings
 Decision Trees provided a higher accuracy in segmentation compared to Naive Bayes.
 Features such as score_adjusted and location_grade are critical in determining hotel pricing.
+Created a pricing model to best determine the possible distributions.

 ##  R Code and Libraries Used
 * Python Version: 3